 Clear Creek Park History

-Clear Creek Park resides on 101.7 acres.
 The park was initially purchased as 2 individual tracts of land; the Ragland Tract and the Burger Tract.
 The Ragland Tract was purchased by the Anderson Township Trustees in 1992.
 The Burger Tract was jointly purchased in 1993 by the Anderson Township Trustees and the Anderson Park District.
 The Trustees deeded this property to the Anderson Park District in late 1993.
-The Bicentennial Celebration, in 1993, provided the initiative for the acquisition and development of additional park land for Anderson.
+The Bicentennial Celebration, in 1993, provided the initiative for the acquisition and development of additional parkland for Anderson.

-Clear Creek has capabilities for up to 23 irrigated athletic soccer fields of varying sizes.
+Clear Creek Park has capabilities for up to 18 irrigated athletic fields of varying sizes.
 The fields are available for use by permit only.
 The Anderson Township Bicentennial Commission raised funds for part of the development.
-Additional improvements will be added to Clear Creek as funds become available.

 Anderson Park District was awarded the prestigious “Management Innovation / Special Project Award” by the Ohio Parks and Recreation Association (OPRA), for “The Oasis” project.
 The project was chosen based on outstanding management creativity, interagency cooperation, and cost effectiveness.